wdenton/splurge/README.markdown

 __Everyone coming to the hackfest should bring at least six months of usage data from their library.__ See Data Collection below for more details.

+Guest wifi accounts will be available, but if your university is part of the [eduroam](http://www.canarie.ca/en/caf/members) network then you can use it.
+Please make any necessary arrangements in advance.

 For details, please contact the organizers, [William Denton](http://www.miskatonic.org/) (<wdenton@yorku.ca> and [@wdenton](http://twitter.com/wdenton)) (Web Librarian, York University) and Cameron Metcalf (<cmetcalf@uottawa.ca> and [@podeas](http://twitter.com/podeas)) (Head, Library Systems Division, University of Ottawa).

 ## Background